 If required, edit each of the following control point override options:

-- Control point index - This is the index of the control point that is being overriden.
+- Control point index - This is the index of the control point that is being overridden.
 Select the index/ID of a point on the curve.
 Indexing starts at 0.

 Switching control point index numbers at this level applies all current point override settings to that control point.
 In this way, you can instantly transfer override settings from one control point to another.